YotpoLtd/libra/docs/source/includes/_restarting.md

 Parameter | Type | Description
 --------- | ---- | -----------
-job | string | The name of the Nomad job to restart
+job | string | The name of the Nomad job to restart group | string | The name of the Nomad group to restart task | string | The name of the Nomad task to restart image | string | The Docker image that the Nomad job will pull down on restart